This post may contain affiliate links for products and services. Please see my full Affliate Disclaimer for details

 5. Plastic bottles

 You can reuse plastic bottles however you wish.
-You can use them as planters, as jewellery boxes and pencil holders, and you can even turn them into beautiful chandeliers.
+You can use them as planters, like jewelry boxes and pencil holders, and you can even turn them into beautiful chandeliers.

 6. Newspapers and magazines

-Old tires are our all-time favourite when it comes to garden tables, stools and garden decorations.
+Things you can recycle at home are old tires, are our all-time favorite when it comes to garden tables, stools, and garden decorations.
 You can even create a kids’ playground where all toys and things are made of tires.
 People have said it – play with fire and get burnt, play with tires and it all gets fun!

 In the end, remember that throwing away your stuff isn’t the best idea, especially when you can reuse them.
 Sometimes all you need is a little inspiration and creativity to turn old items into beautiful home accessories, or even help you with simple household chores like cleaning.